Off-the-grid prediction and testing for linear combination of translated features: Introduction

 Signal detection has raised a lot of interest over the past decades.
 It is well known that the alternative hypothesis $H_1$ (presence of signal) must be well separated from the null hypothsesis $H_0$ (only noise) in order to have tests with small risks.
 The separation can be seen as a minimal signal intensity allowing the detection.
 Then, it is a matter of interest to evaluate the minimax separation rate, i.e., the smallest separation that allows to distinguish the tested hypotheses.
 In \cite{Ermakov90}, asymptotic rates for the minimax separation in the framework of signal detection are derived for the non-parametric Gaussian white noise model.
 Non-asymptotic rates were then derived in \cite{Baraud02} and later in \cite{Laurent12} to tackle the case of heterogeneous variances.
 We refer to the monograph \cite{GineNickl} for an overview of non-parametric hypotheses testing.
 Regarding the high dimensional regression model where the observation is of dimension $T$ and the dictionary is fixed, known and of size $p$, the work of \cite{Ingster2010} established the following asymptotic minimax separation rates under coherence assumptions on the dictionary:

 The signal intensity is expressed by the $\ell_2$-norm of the linear coefficients.
 Their lower bounds on the asymptotic minimax separation stand for both fixed and random designs whereas their upper bounds stand for random designs.
 The work of \cite{Arias-Castro11} does not tackle the high dimension but provides tests achieving the minimax separation for fixed designs under coherence assumptions on the dictionary.
+We note that the existing results do not apply to our context.

-In this paper we shall consider that our features come from a continuous dictionary and have unknown location parameters.
-Hence, the existing results do not apply.
-Furthermore, for the considered non-linear extension of linear regression models, goodness-of-fit testing does not reduce to signal detection.
+For the non-linear extension of linear regression models that we consider here, goodness-of-fit testing does not reduce to signal detection as the mixture is not homogeneous with respect to the non-linear parameters.
 Therefore, we introduce new testing procedures.
 We stress that one of the test statistics is not derived from estimators of the linear coefficients.
 In fact, depending on the sparsity of the signal, the dimension of the observation and the size of the dictionary, plug-in methods using sparse estimators might not be the best way to proceed.
 They do not always lead to the minimal separation.
 In this sense, testing is a very different statistical problem from estimation.